3 Benefits of Dry Brushing & Step by Step How-To Guide

 Vata: 1 time per week

-Vatas tend to have quite dry, rough, flaky skin, so while dry brushing can help remove dead skin cells, it’s better for Vata types to practice every now and then only.
+Vatas are prone to dry skin that can feel rough or even flaky.
+While dry brushing can help remove dead skin cells, it’s better for Vata types to practice dry brushing occasionally.
 Vata types do better with oil massage as a regular part of their daily routine.

 So now you know the benefits of dry brushing and exactly how to do it – step by step.
-Will you try brushing, or add it to your daily routine?
+Will you try it out, or add it to your daily routine?
 Let me know in the comments below!
+I’d love to hear about your experience.